lexvieira/Docker-Init-Nodejs-React-React-Native-SQLServer/README.en.md

 ```

-Para conseguirmos rodar nosso **backend** com sucesso precisaremos instalar mais alguns pacotes(packages).
-Não se preocupe, para cada pacote instalado teremos uma pequena explicação. `Para conseguirmos rodar nosso ** backend ** com precisaremos instalar mais alguns pacotes (packages).
-Não se preocupe, para cada pacote instalado teremos uma pequena explicação.`
+Para conseguirmos rodar nosso ** backend ** com precisaremos instalar mais alguns pacotes (packages).
+Não se preocupe, para cada pacote instalado teremos uma pequena explicação.

-Agora que você iniciou seu projeto você pode sair do terminal digitando **exit**.
+Now that you have started your project you can exit the terminal by typing **exit**.

 ```Shell
 node@70184f946a9a:/opt/ui$ exit
 ➜  NLW1_Ecoleta_Docker_SQLServer git:(master) ✗
 ```

-Acesse a **pasta server** dentro do seu projeto.
 Access the **server folder** within your project.
-Existem outras formas de executar os comandos direto da pasta root, mas nesse para facilitar vamos rodar os comandos dentro da pasta de cada projeto, **Backend (server), Web e Mobile**.
-Access the ** server folder ** within your project.
-Access the ** server folder ** within your project.
+Access the **server folder** within your project.
+There are other ways to execute the commands directly from the root folder, but in this one we will run the commands inside the folder of each project, **Backend (server), Web and Mobile**.
+Access the **server folder** within your project.
+Access the **server folder** within your project.
 There are other ways to execute the commands directly from the root folder, but in this one we will run the commands inside the folder of each project, **Backend (server), Web and Mobile**.

 ```
   ➜  NLW1_Ecoleta_Docker_SQLServer git:(master) ✗ cd server
   ➜  server git:(master) ✗ ls
 ```

-Agora conseguimos subir nosso servidor com apenas um comando, alem disso podemos rodar outros comandos e adicionar novos pacotes da mesma forma. somente adicionando o comando necessário como último **parametro** do commando. `Now we can run our server with only one command, beyond this, we can run other commands and add new packages of the same way, only adding the command necessary as the last **parameter** of the command.`
+Now we can run our server with only one command, beyond this, we can run other commands and add new packages of the same way, only adding the command necessary as the last **parameter** of the command.

 No exemplo abaixo já estariamos rodando o nosso servidor, adicionando a porta de entrada e saída, o volume e o comando **npm run dev** para rodar o servidor.